wei-enwang/al-folio/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a M.Eng. student at MIT.
-Currently doing research at the [Data to AI lab](https://dai.lids.mit.edu/people/) under the supervision of Dr. Kalyan Veeramachaneni.
+I will graduate with my M.Eng. degree at MIT in February 2024.
+I did research at the [Data to AI lab](https://dai.lids.mit.edu/people/) under the supervision of Dr. Kalyan Veeramachaneni.
-I received my B.S. in EECS and B.S. in Physics from MIT in June, 2023.
 My research aims to help people understand time-series ML models through explanation algorithms.
 I am also broadly interested in using statistical models to convert meaningful real-world problems.
 Specifically, enabling the use of AI in healthcare with the aid of field knowledge and explanation algorithms.
+I received my B.S. in EECS and B.S. in Physics from MIT in June, 2023.

-Outside of work, I enjoy playing video games, board games, basketball and baseball.
+Outside of work, I enjoy playing basketball, board games and video games.

+Last edit: October 2023